vuetifyjs/vuetify/README.md

 <h2>Introduction</h2>

 <p>Vuetify is a semantic component framework for Vue.js 2.
 It aims to provide clean, semantic and reusable components that make building your application a breeze.
-Vuetify was created according to Google's <strong><a href="https://material.io/" target="_blank">Material Design Spec</a></strong>.
 Supercharge your development with a clean, semantic UI toolkit that makes application creation a breeze.</p>

 <p>Build <i>amazing</i> applications with the power of Vue and Material Design and a massive library of beautifully crafted components.
 Created according to Google's <strong><a href="https://material.io/" target="_blank">Material Design Spec</a></strong>, Vuetify components feature an easy-to-remember semantic design that shifts remembering complex classes and markup, to type-as-you speak properties that have simple and clear names.</p>